drasers/automation-scripts/README.md

 # Scripts
-Contains automation scripts to ease day to day process for developers using any languages
+Contains automation scripts to ease day to day process using any languages